Bejan Matur: Background

-Books
+Works

 Her first book, Rüzgar Dolu Konaklar (Winds Howl Through the Mansions), published in 1996, unrelated to the contemporary mainstream of Turkish poets and poetry, won several literary prizes.
 Her second book, Tanrı Görmesin Harflerimi (God Must Not See The Letter of My Script) in 1999 was warmly greeted.
 Two further books, appeared at the same time in 2002, Ayın Büyüttüğü Oğullar (The Sons Reared by the Moon) and Onun Çölünde (In His Desert), have been continuing the distinctive language and world of imagery special to herself and her poetry.

 Her poem has been translated up to 17 languages.
 She has a translated book, which published by ARC in England, called in the Temple of a Patient God.

 Her translated book in German and French published in Luxembourg by PHİ Publishing House.

 Her last book, İbrahim’in Beni Terketmesi (Leaving of Abraham), published in March 2008, was considered by the critics to be her best book ever.
 In that book, her new way of imagery was considered as mystique.
 She created a personal ontology and a personal mythology inspired by the thousands year of Sufi Tradition.

 May 2009, she has published an album-book called Doğunun Kapısı: Diyarbakır (The Gate of East: Diyarbakir).
 The book is about the city called Diyarbakir, which is ancestral homeland of Kurdish and Armenian people.
 She has written a history of the city, which is nearly 3000 years old.
 Through her poetic text and the photos you can see the history of the city form ancient time to present.
 The book is considered by the critics, as one of the best book ever written about an Anatolian city.

 In 2010, she published Kader Denizi (Sea of Fate) with the photographs taken by Mehmet Günyeli after the exhibition of Sea of Fate in the prestigious galleries in Istanbul and Ankara.

 In 2010, she contributed to Son Defa with a monologue about love, played by Tiyatro Oyunevi and to Özgürlük (Freedom) with a poem called Dağ (Mountain), published with the cooperation of Amnesty International.

 In February 2011 she published her recent book called Dağın Ardına Bakmak (Looking Behind the Mountain) which is her first prose book.
-It is about the PKK Guerillas.
-For the book, she went to steep Kandil Mountain, where PKK is located and hided, for making interviews with the guerrillas, fight against the Turkish Army.
+It is about the former and current PKK Guerillas.
+For the book, she went to the steep Kandil Mountain, where PKK is located and hided, for making interviews with the guerrillas, fight against the Turkish Army.
 The book is the first attempt to show off the personal stories and traumas of the guerillas behind the frontiers in the war.